ss100yan/stoyan-shivarov-crexi-cypress/README.md

-# SDET Coding Assignment
+# SDET Assignment

 ## Overview
-Welcome to the coding test assignment for the SDET role at Crexi.
+Welcome to the test assignment for the SDET role at Crexi.
 Your solution would showcase your technical expertise, problem-solving skills, and understanding of best practices in test automation.

 ## Task